jatoms-io/io.jatoms.page/_contribute/How_Tos/How to add a Tutorial.md

 The name of this folder must be the exact same name as your tutorial title, but lowercased and with underscores in between words.
 Otherwise the paths to your images will not work in Jekyll (it seems Jekyll doesn't like whitespaces ;) ).
 So if your tutorial is name `My awesome tutorial.md` then your folder should be named `my_awesome_tutorial`.
-The pictures you put into this folder must follow the same naming convention, i.g., `my_awesome_picture.png`.
+The pictures you put into this folder must follow the same naming convention, i.g., `my-awesome_picture.png`.

-The [base OSGi tutorial repository](TODO:create) that you forked serves as a basis for all our OSGi tutorials and contains some basic settings that easen the process of writing OSGi applications in GitPod.
+The [base OSGi tutorial repository](https://github.com/jatoms-io/io.jatoms.tutorial.base) that you forked serves as a basis for all our OSGi tutorials and contains some basic settings that easen the process of writing OSGi applications in GitPod.
 It also already comes with a readme that contains a GitPod button, that you should adopt to point to your repository instead of the base repository.

 > TODO: create base OSGi tutorial repository and describe better what it contains